L'Aigle (meteorite): History

-Biot's passionate paper describing how these stones must undoubtedly be of extraterrestrial origin effectively gave birth to the science of meteoritics.
+Biot's paper describing how these stones must undoubtedly be of extraterrestrial origin effectively gave birth to the science of meteoritics.

-The L'Aigle event was a milestone in the understanding of meteorites and their origins because at that time the mere existence of meteorites was harshly debated.
-If they were recognised, their origin was controversial, with most commentators agreeing with Aristotle that they were terrestrial, and witness reports of meteorite falls were treated with great skepticism.
+The L'Aigle event was a milestone in the understanding of meteorites and their origins because at that time the mere existence of meteorites was harshly debated and not assumed extraterrestrial.
+If they were recognised, their origin was controversial, with most commentators agreeing with the meteorology treatise by Aristotle.
+He argued that the Sun's heat generated two types of vapours on the Earth's surface, one hot and dry and the other cold and moist, that soar to the atmosphere and formed clouds that, under the right conditions, would ignite and produce meteors, implying that their origin was terrestrial.
+These ideas were accepted by the scientific community and were not questioned, while witness reports of meteorite falls were treated with great scepticism.

-The meteorite has since been stored along with Angers, another meteorite that struck France 19 years later, in a room at the Muséum d'histoire naturelle d'Angers, a French natural history museum.
+The meteorite has since been stored at the Muséum d'histoire naturelle d'Angers, a French natural history museum, alongside the Angers meteorite which struck France 19 years later, on 3 June 1822.

 Composition and classification

-It is a L6 type ordinary chondrite.
+It is an L6 type ordinary chondrite.